How do I get deterministic performance out of Amazon Athena?

 So can I get deterministic performance out of Athena?

-If your interactive query workload is latency-sensitive and you want to deterministically control the performance of your queries and the experience of your end-users, you need dedicated managed infrastructure.
-A managed Presto service gives you the best of both worlds – It abstracts the complexity of managing a distributed query service at the same time giving you the knobs to tweak the service to your workload needs.
+To get deterministic performance from AWS Athena consider your usage.
+If your interactive query workload is latency-sensitive and you want to control the deterministic performance of your queries and the experience of your end-users, you need dedicated managed infrastructure.
+To obtain better deterministic performance, a managed Presto service gives you the best of both worlds – It abstracts the complexity of managing a distributed query service at the same time giving you the knobs to tweak the service to your workload needs.